bjcosta/landscaping/plants/README.md

 # Requirements

-* No deciduous trees near southern neighbouring property
+* No deciduous trees near southern neighboring property
 * No trees that are poisonous to fish within the proximity of the pond (prunus family, and others)
 * Max height of tree must not cause un-accounted for shading in the design (or tree should be feasible to prune and keep at the expected height)
 * Roots of trees near pool must not impact on its retaining wall and cause failure